Jadude/fAve-app/README.md

 ### Endpoints available within the Spoonacular Food API:

 *Recipe search:*

 GET /recipes/search

 Description: Searches for recipes based on specific criteria such as ingredients, culinary categories, diet types and more.

-Query parameters:/
+Query parameters:
-query: (optional) Search query, e.g. recipe name./
+-query: (optional) Search query, e.g. recipe name.
-cuisine: (optional) Cuisine category, e.g. Italian, French./
+-cuisine: (optional) Cuisine category, e.g. Italian, French.
-diet: (optional) Type of diet, e.g. vegetarian, vegan./
+-diet: (optional) Type of diet, e.g. vegetarian, vegan.
-number: (optional) Number of recipes to be returned./
+-number: (optional) Number of recipes to be returned.

 Expected response: A list of recipes that meet the specified criteria.